 - The NCAPA supports that the quality work performed by PAs be reported and attributed to the individual PA.
 Furthermore, the NCAPA supports credentialing of PAs with all insurers and that PAs should be eligible for reimbursement for all medical services provided.

 NCAPA has further clarified information regarding OTP and created “Five Things to Know About OTP.”

 NCAPA will be holding listening sessions across the state to hear any concerns and to determine the best way to move forward.
 Please click here to express your interest in participating in one of these listening sessions.

-Following these listening sessions, we will convene Advisory Panels to make recommendations regarding each of the pillars of OTP.
+Following these listening sessions, we will convene work groups to make recommendations regarding each of the pillars of OTP.
 Ultimately, our goal is that this work will result in a modern practice environment that emphasizes team-based care and ensures North Carolina is the best state to be a PA.
 You can find answers to frequently asked questions here.